- Things to Know

 - Gastroparesis is best diagnosed by a test called a gastric emptying study.

 - Gastroparesis usually is treated with nutritional support, drugs for treating nausea and vomiting, drugs that stimulate the muscle to work, and, less often, electrical pacing, and surgery.

 - In some people with diabetes, better control of their blood sugar will improve the emptying of the stomach.

 What is gastroparesis?

 The ground solid and liquid food is emptied from the stomach into the small intestine slowly in a metered fashion.
-The metering process allows the emptied food to be well-mixed with the digestive juices of the small intestine, pancreas, and liver (bile) and to be absorbed well from the intestine.
-The metering process by which solid and liquid foods are emptied from the stomach is a result of a combination of relaxation of the muscle in parts of the stomach designed to accommodate food, and the pressure generated by the muscle in other parts of the stomach that pushes the food into the small intestine.
-(Thus, the stomach can store and empty food at the same time.)
+The metering process allows the emptied food to mix well with the digestive juices of the small intestine, pancreas, and liver (bile) and to be absorbed well from the intestine.
+The metering process by which solid and liquid foods are emptied from the stomach is a result of a combination of relaxation of the muscle in parts of the stomach designed to accommodate (store) food, and the pressure generated by the muscle in other parts of the stomach that pushes the food into the small intestine.
+(Thus, the stomach can store empty food at the same time.)
 The metering also is controlled by the opening and closing of the pylorus, the muscular opening of the stomach into the small intestine.

 When the contractions of the stomach's muscles are weakened, food is not thoroughly ground and does not empty into the intestine normally.
 Since the muscular actions whereby solid food and liquid food are emptied from the stomach are slightly different, the emptying of solids and liquids follows different time courses, and there may be slow emptying of solid food (most common), solid and liquid food (less common), or liquid food alone (least common).